-- ID/DD Waiver (formerly known as MR/DD Waiver) WV DD Family Support Program

-- Ron Yost Personal Assistance Services Act (RYPAS)

-- Independent Living Services
+- ID/DD Waiver (formerly known as MR/D) - Ron Yost Personal Assistance Services Act (RYPA) - Independent Living Services - DRS Community-Based Services Development In - Traumatic Brain Injury Home and Community Based

-- Enhanced funding for autism services

-- DRS Community-Based Services Development Initiative

-- Birth-to-Three program

-- Aged and Disabled Waiver

-- DRS Long-Term Attendant Care Program

-- TBI/SCI Initiative

 The Council supports the re-direction of Medicaid and other funding sources that give individuals with developmental disabilities authority over dollars to be used for their support.
 The Council will advocate for customized and individualized supports for those who continue to wait for services.
 The Council will advocate for implementation of a Money Follows the Person initiative and any legislation that supports that initiative.